petehague/Stoa/README.md

 # How to Use

 Log in as `guest` (no password is required) and try to create a worktable to implement the 'find' command.
+Use the `find.cwl` that is provided.
 Once this table is present, go into it and add a new row with 'product' as its input, and then run that row.

 For more tutorial information, take a look at the user guide - `manual.pdf`